buildbuddy-io/buildbuddy/docs/guide-auth.md

   content-addressable store (CAS), and read-only permissions for the action cache (AC).
 - User-level keys are deleted automatically when a user is removed from the organization.
+It may take up to 5 minutes for the API key deletion to take effect.
 - User-owned keys can be enabled by an org Admin under "Settings > Org details > Enable user-owned API keys".
 If this setting is later disabled, any user-owned keys will be disabled (but not deleted).
+Once the setting is disabled, it may take up to 5 minutes for all user-owned keys to become disabled.

 ### Authenticating with user-owned keys